Sioux City students illuminate reading options by using flashlights

 “Any time we get kids in books is a good, but getting kids in books that they want to read and even the simple use of the flashlight makes it more exciting for them,” said Principal Angela Bemus.

-Bemus says the Flashlight Fridays program started about 3 years ago as a way to keep kids engaged despite before the holidays break from school.
+Bemus says the Flashlight Fridays program started about three years ago as a way to keep kids engaged before the holidays break from school.